Visitors remember MLK at Lorraine Motel, site of his assassination

 Visitors came from all over, many admirers of King's philosophy of non-violent protest for equality.

+BLACK LEADERS REFLECT ON EVE OF MLK ANNIVERSARY; EVENT REMEMBERS 'I'VE BEEN TO THE MOUNTAINTOP' SPEECH

-An event is scheduled Tuesday night at Mason Temple in Memphis where King gave his famous and final speech, known as "I've Been to the Mountaintop," the night before his death.
+An event scheduled for Tuesday night at Mason Temple will commemorate King's famous and final speech, known as "I've Been to the Mountaintop," the night before his death.
 Panel discussions were also scheduled about King's impact.

-On Monday, Bernice King visited the National Civil Rights Museum in Memphis and was overwhelmed to see how the museum treated the remembrance of her mother, Coretta Scott King.

-"To go through all of this and see her highlighted, and captured in a way that I believe that she needs to be captured, is important," she said.
+"I've Been to the Mountaintop" was delivered in support of the striking sanitation workers who wanted to form a union for better working conditions and fair wages.

+Union members from across the country participated in a day of action at the Mountaintop Conference.
+Eddie Sanders is from Chicago, but he lived in Memphis when King was killed.